mikaelpatel/Arduino-TWI/README.md

 device drivers for the DS1307, Real-Time Clock, and AT24CXX, 2-Wire Serial EEPROM.

-The software implementation support both repeated start condition and device driver mutex on multi-tasking.
+The software implementation supports both repeated start condition and device driver mutex on multi-tasking.

 Repeated start condition allows combined write/read operations to one